amanzi/amanzi/doc/input_spec/AmanziNativeSpecV8.rst

 Additional parameters are:

 * `"solver name`" [string] declares name of one of the supported direct solvers.
-  Available options are `"Klu`", `"Superlu`", `"Basker`", etc, see Amesos and Amesos2 manuals for details.
-The default value is serial solver `"Klu`".
+  Available options are `"klu`", `"superludist`", `"basker`", etc, see Amesos and Amesos2 manuals for details.
+The default value is serial solver `"klu`".

 * `"amesos version`" [int] specifies version of Amesos.
 Available options are 1 and 2.
   The default value is 1.